- _.camelCase([string=’’])

 Example

-// => 'fred, barney, & pebbles'
+_.escape('fred, barney, & pebbles');// => 'fred, barney, & pebbles'

 _.escapeRegExp([string=’’])

-special characters “\”, “/“, “^”, “$”, “.”, “|”, “?”,
+Escapes the RegExp special characters “\”, “/“, “^”, “$”, “.”, “|”, “?”,

-“*”, “+”, “(“, “)”, “[“, “]”, “{“ and “}” in string
+“*”, “+”, “(“, “)”, “[“, “]”, “{“ and “}” in string.

 Arguments

-(string): The string to escape.
+[string=''](string): The string to escape.

 Returns